Dirty Heads announce date for rescheduled Cain's Ballroom show

 Dirty Heads have rescheduled a Cain’s Ballroom concert for Sunday, Nov.
 17.

-Tickets go on sale on 10 a.m.
+Tickets go on sale on at 10 a.m.
 Friday, Sept.
-20. Tickets can be purchased at the Cain's Ballroom box office or online at www.cainsballroom.com.
+20. Tickets can be purchased at the Cain’s Ballroom box office or online at cainsballroom.com.

 Tickets are $29.50, plus fees, in advance and $32.50, plus fees, the day of the show.